hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Total cost: -884326.7500000005
 Optimum found: True
 ```
 Of course, these results are from dummy data.
 Getting a cost of -884,326 EUR, i.e. a profit of 884,326 EUR would be quite nice.
+At our power plant's scale, we are working with tens of EUR per day at most.

 ## Data for Optimization
 ### Power plant production data
-I ranted about the user unfriendliness of the power plant API in the previous post.
+I ranted about how user-unfriendly the power plant API is the previous post.
 Let me also say something positive about it.
 The API has a documented public part for fetching monitoring data.
 It returns  JSON with, e.g., current production, and battery state of charge.
-We'll collect those to feed the optimization algorithm above.
+We'll collect those to feed our optimization algorithm.

 ### Electricity prices
 The market regulator announces electricity prices in advance.
 We'll optimize only for the time when we know the prices.